PatrickIsNotADog/patrickisnotadog.github.io/_posts/2017-01-21-bash-scripting-horror.md

 After this disaster, I was thinking of abandoning the catastrophic script, but it was no better choice to manually perform a highly error prone procedure either.
 What I did instead, was to analyze my code flaws and refactor it to a more secure and elegant shape.
 The actions I performed were:

 * Since the biggest problem with the script was that it could not run in a modular way, I introduced functions to divide the file to independent modular sections.
-I tested each function separetely and made sure that all the variables and parameters used were properly initialized.
+I tested each function separately and made sure that all the variables and parameters used were properly initialized.
 A *main* function at the end of the file included all the script logic, calling the available functions with the proper sequence.
 There was no other command in the script, but a single `main`, in order to avoid *forgotten* commands between a vast amount of functions.
-* The disasterous command ran because I tried to delete a temporal directory, so I removed all the `rm` commands from the script and provided a *delete_temporal_directories* function, that would check if the directory variables have the correct values and only then remove the corresponding directories.
+* The disastrous command ran because I tried to delete a temporal directory, so I removed all the `rm` commands from the script and provided a *delete_temporal_directories* function, that would check if the directory variables have the correct values and only then remove the corresponding directories.
 * Something similar could happen with `mv` too, so I reshaped

         mv ${certs_dir}/* /etc/ssl/mycerts